juancresc/SMSHub/README.md

 Commercial SMS APIs are (depending on the case) prohibitively expensive.
 Instead you can use your own phone line to send SMS with an Android phone as a gateway.

-There are other SMS gateways projects but as far as I could check, none of them serve to this project's purpose.
+There are other SMS gateways projects but as far as I could check when this project started, none of them can be use to send and receive SMS via HTTP API easily and free (with no commercial dependencies).

 ## how?